gardener/landscapercli/docs/scenarios/01-create-blueprint-with-helm-charts/comands.md

 Result could be found [here](./01-step).

-### Add helm deploy item from some helm chart repo
+### Step 2a: Add helm deploy item from some helm chart repo

 In this example the helm chart is located as an OCI artifact in an OCI registry.